dadi/docs/docs/api/latest.md

 ### Collection Settings

-Each collection specification must contain a `settings` block, even if it is empty.
+Each collection specification can contain a `settings`.
 API applies sensible defaults to collections, all of which can be overridden using properties in the `settings` block.
 Collection configuration is controlled in the following way:

 ```json
 {